e-libs/repeet/README.md

 At this moment, the game has two main views: the game itself (described above) and the configuration panel.
 On the configuration panel, the player may set three different configurations:

+- Sound: on, off
 - Difficulty: easy, medium, hard
 - Mode: default, advanced
 - Shuffle: on, off
+- Blindfolded: on, off

 ![](public/images/config.png)

 Each of those configuration will determine how the game will roll.

+## Sound

+### On

+The whole app will play sounds as the user interacts with it by playing or clicking on the buttons.

+### Off

+No sound will be played at all.
+This will also disable the blindfolded mode, as it would make no sense.

 ## Difficulty